smlnj/prettyprint/README.md

 Seattle.

-A tech report with deeper and broader documentation of the design and its background is being prepared and should be available by the end of September, 2023.
+A tech report with deeper and broader documentation of the design and its background is being prepared and will be available sometime later.